 If you went to a CBSE or ISCE school in India, then chances are that you did not get much experience in writing papers.
 For non-STEM majors, writing will be an integral part of your academic journey.
 Even if you are planning on studying STEM, you will be required to take Social Science and Humanities classes, which will require that you are able to articulate your thoughts well.

-Most students from India struggle initially with writing papers and essays.
+Most students from India in universities abroad struggle initially with writing papers and essays.
 Many classes will require one or two paragraph long reading responses each week.
 It is useful to cultivate writing as a skill early on in your college career.

 Do not be friends only with Indians

 Indian students who go abroad to study, are often inclined to cultivate a social circle that comprises primarily of other Indians.
 It is easy to become friends with people from your own country since language, and cultures overlap.
-However, it can also become easy to not venture out of your comfort zone.
+However, it is important that you cultivate relationships from people other than your country mates.
 By restricting yourself only to one community, you limit the many experiences you can have.

 One of the best parts about studying abroad is meeting and interacting with people from all over the world.
 The idea is to foster relationships that result in mutual learning.
 This is not to say that you should not be friends with other Indians.
 There are some Indian students who actively avoid associating with other Indians.
 That isn’t the answer either.